kallyaleksiev/quantum-gaps/README.md

 # Quantum Gaps Project

-Repostiory for the blogpost [The God of the Gaps](https://blog.kallyaleksiev.net/the-god-of-the-gaps).
+Repostiory for the blogpost [Mind The Gap](https://blog.kallyaleksiev.net/mind-the-gap).